 Previous Post: Planning A Visit To Tanzania To Climb Kilimanjaro

 Perhaps, like me, you will fly directly into the region from Europe, landing at Kilimanjaro International Airport located between the two towns.
 Others will approach overland from Nairobi, Kenya or from Dar es Salaam.
-What you will find are two functioning urban centers which must be among the most prosperous in Tanzania, thanks to the massive infusion of tourist dollars and the jobs they create.
+What you will find are two functioning urban centers that must be among the most prosperous in Tanzania, thanks to the massive infusion of tourist dollars and the jobs they create.

 The streets are free of trash and litter and many of them are paved; the sewage systems work, there is all-day electricity, drivers in vehicles stop at pedestrian crossings – I did not find the pandemonium and pollution and the smell of raw sewage in the air that characterize the Indian and Nepalese towns I have walked through recently.